Robert Sheaffer: Speaking engagements

 He spoke at the "Where Are They" symposium at the University of Maryland, November 1979.

 Personal life

-Opera

-Sheaffer has had a passion for opera since the age of six, and has been taking lessons since 1991.
+Sheaffer has had a passion for opera since the age of six, and has been taking voice lessons since 1991.
 He is a tenor and regularly performs in professional opera productions.

-Mensa

 Sheaffer is a member of Mensa International, having been introduced to it by Robert Steiner (1934–2013, fellow of the Committee for Skeptical Inquiry, president of the Society of American Magicians from 1988 to 1989).